 There are four major and gross causes for infertility in women:

-• Physical problems with the ovaries: Physically damaged ovaries are a major reason for infertility in women.
+• Physical problems with the ovaries – Physically damaged ovaries/ fallopian tubes are a major reason for infertility in women.

-• Premature Menopause: This area is yet unexplained as to why there is premature onset of menopause.
+• Premature Menopause – This area is yet to be explained as to why there is a premature onset of menopause.

-• Lifestyle-related causes: With late marriages and the family being planned even later, women are planning babies after the age of 35 years.
+• Lifestyle-related causes – With late marriages and the family being planned even later, women are planning babies after the age of 35.
 Fertility declines significantly after the age of 35 years.

-Role of HCG in Treatment for infertility in women
+Role of HCG in the treatment of infertility in women

-Although HCG can help you become pregnant, this medication is in the FDA pregnancy category X. This means that using the medication once you are pregnant can cause birth defects in the baby.
+Using this medication can cause birth defects in the baby if you are already pregnant.
 Do not use HCG if you are pregnant.
 Tell your doctor right away if you become pregnant during treatment.

 Precautions before using HCG vaccines: